34 Handy Hints to Make Spring Cleaning a Breeze

 Vacuum Cleaner Spout Hack

-Sometimes you need a little bit of creativity to deep clean hard-to-reach areas.
+Sometimes you need a little bit of creativity to deep-clean areas that are hard to reach.
 If you have a plastic squeeze top bottle, try fitting the tip onto your vacuum nozzle.
 If it fits, great, if not, there’s always tape.
 You’ll have a powerful machine to get rid of dirt and dust in even the tiniest of spaces, like a keyboard, headphone port or for detailing your car.

 Effectively and Safely Sweep Up Glass